lentidas/hledger-price-tracker/README.md

 BAAAAX,Building America Strategy Port CDA USD Ser 21/1Q MNT CASH,Mutual Fund,United States,09:30,16:00,UTC-04,USD,0.5000
 BAAAFX,Building America Strgy Portf CDA USD Ser 2022/2Q MNT CASH,Mutual Fund,United States,09:30,16:00,UTC-04,USD,0.5000
 ```

+# Difficulties

+I had some difficulties understanding the paradigm of OOP in Go, and how to properly structure some parts of the code, namely the `struct`'s that are used to parse the JSON responses from the Alpha Vantage API.
+Another difficulty was understanding what to export or not in those `struct`'s.

+I welcome anyone to review the code and suggest improvements :winking_face: